bripkens/pi-setup/SETUP.md

 This is all about automating the installation and configuration of your Pi.
 It's for people who might not want to remember all those magical incantations and learn-by-doing installations this time round.
 I'm imaging you searched for 'Get me to the point with a Pi where I can develop and install my App (goddamit)' and ended up here.

-## Installing the Operating System
+# Installing the Operating System.

 ### 1. Download the latest Raspbian Image.
 I'm using Jesse.